Computing the vertices of tropical polyhedra using directed hypergraphs: Introduction

-A tropical polyhedron can be represented in two different ways, either internally, in terms of extreme points and rays, or externally, in terms of linear inequalities (see Sect.~\ref{sec:definition} for details).
-As in the classical case, passing from the external description of a polyhedron to its internal description is a fundamental computational issue.
-This is the object of the present paper.
+In contrast, algorithmic aspects of tropical polyhedra have not yet been thoroughly explored.
+In particular, a tropical polyhedron can be represented in two different ways, either externally, in terms of affine inequalities, or internally, as a set generated by finitely many points and rays, see~\cite{SGKatz11} and the references therein.
+The minimal internal representations of a tropical polyhedron are essentially unique, and consists of its extreme points (vertices) and representatives of extreme rays.
+Passing from an external description of a polyhedron to a (minimal) internal description, or inversely, is a fundamental computational issue, comparable to the well-known vertex/facet enumeration or convex hull problems in the classical case.

-Butkovi\v{c} and Hegedus~\cite{butkovicH} gave an algorithm to compute the generators of a tropical polyhedral cone described by linear inequalities, with motivations from economic problems.
-Gaubert gave a similar one and derived the equivalence between the internal and external representations~\cite[Ch.~III]{gaubert92a} (see also~\cite{maxplus97}).
-Both algorithms rely on a successive elimination of inequalities, but have the inconvenient of squaring at each step the number of candidate generators.
-Then, an elimination technique must be incorporated to eliminate the redundant candidates.
-A first implementation of these ideas was included in the Maxplus toolbox of {\sc Scilab}~\cite{toolbox}.
-Joswig developed a different approach, implemented in {\sc Polymake}~\cite{polymake}, in which a tropical polytope is represented as a polyhedral complex~\cite{joswig-2008}.
-However, the latter has many more generators.

-The present work grew out of an application to software verification by static analysis~\cite{AGG08}.
-Tropical polyhedra are used to automatically discover complex relations involving the operators $\min$ and $\max$ which hold over the variables of a program.
-These relations allow to prove the absence of bugs in the program.
-The execution time of the static analyzer directly depends on the efficiency of the algorithm computing the extreme elements of tropical polyhedra.
-While the results were encouraging, all the previously developed algorithms were too slow to make the static analyzer usable in practice.
-Similar limitations were observed in other applications~\cite{katz05,loiseau}.

-{\em Contributions.} We develop a new algorithm which computes the extreme elements of tropical polyhedra.
-It is based on a successive elimination of inequalities, and a result (Th.~\ref{th:ddm}) allowing one, given a polyhedron $\PP$ and a tropical halfspace $\HH$, to construct a list of candidates for the generators of $\PP \cap \HH$.
-The key ingredient is a combinatorial characterization of the extreme generators of a polyhedron defined externally (Th.~\ref{th:criterion2} and~\ref{th:minimality}): we reduce the verification of the extremality of a candidate to the existence of a strongly connected component reachable from any other in a directed hypergraph.
-We show that the latter problem can be solved very efficiently (Th.~\ref{th:complexity}), a result which is of independent interest.
-We include a complexity analysis and experimental results (Sect.~\ref{sec:experiments}), showing that the new algorithm outperforms the earlier ones, allowing us to solve instances which were previously by far inaccessible.
+In the present paper, we develop a combinatorial characterization of the extreme points and rays of tropical polyhedra defined externally.
+The characterization is equivalently expressed in terms of tropical polyhedral cones (as homogeneous representations of polyhedra).
+Polyhedral cones are sets consisting of vectors $\vect{x} = (\vect{x}_1,\ldots,\vect{x}_d)$ with entries in $\real \cup\{-\infty\}$ satisfying a system of linear inequalities in the tropical sense, \ie{} of the form: